-The Relationship Group Manager (RGM) for Enterprise edition users is licensed separately and not based on the number of relationships licensed.
+The Relationship Group Manager (RGM) for Add2Exchange Enterprise or Add2Exchange 365 edition users is licensed separately and not based on the number of relationships licensed.
 RGM simplifies the administration of large numbers of relationships but does not affect the number of relationships.

 - What is included in the license for Add2Exchange?

 The license for your edition of Add2Exchange includes usage of the covered folder type(s) within one (1) Exchange Organization Unit in perpetuity, at the software revision available at time of purchase, installed on one (1) selected system acting as your replication machine.
 It also includes access to any updates and upgrades of your edition which are released within the timeframe of the associated software assurance subscription.

-Changing the server on which Add2Exchange is installed can be done without requiring the purchase of a new license if your software assurance is active, but does require the issuance of a new license key which requires a license transfer processing fee.
+Changing the replication machine on which Add2Exchange is installed can be done without requiring the purchase of a new license if your software assurance is active, but does require the issuance of a new license key which requires a license transfer processing fee.

 With a valid software assurance subscription in place, you can download updates and upgrades on your licensed edition/folder type from the web.
 For example, if you are an Add2Exchange Standard edition for Calendars licensee, you are eligible for free updates and upgrades of Add2Exchange Standard Edition for Calendars (not the Enterprise edition) for the duration of your software assurance subscription term.
 After the expiration of your software assurance subscription, you will no longer be eligible for free updates or upgrades; the license to use the existing software does not expire and should continue to function provided no changes are made in your environment or with Microsoft or other third party product updates.